 Adjustment of the Bourdon tube (actually a pressure gauge) needle is possible, but I don't recommend it for the inexperienced or those not comfortable with micromechanics.

-This TIS design is very good in that needs NO electrical power, and has a virtually instant response time...so it will even show the temp drop as you raise the revs and coolant circulation improves...or it will show temp climbing past the normally indicated area that one is used to, only to suddenly fall as the Tstat opens the first time...this is perfectly normal!
+This TIS design is very good in that needs NO electrical power, and has a virtually instant response time (certainly much faster than the ngine could ever change temp!)...so it will even show the temp drop as you raise the revs and coolant circulation improves...or it will show temp climbing past the normally indicated area that one is used to, only to suddenly fall as the Tstat opens the first time...this is perfectly normal!
 It is recommended that cooling system can hold pressure, which makes it more efficient.
-Yes, it IS a bit disconcerting to see the temp needle take off toward and into the red (white) after shutting OFF the engine, but it's perfectly normal due to post shut-down heatsoak which occurs, because as a filled thermal system not needing electrical power, it is still indicating after the engine and therefore coolant circulation is shut OFF.
+Yes, it IS a bit disconcerting to see the temp needle take off toward and into the red (white) after shutting OFF the engine, but it's also perfectly normal due to a bit of post shut-down heatsoak which occurs, because as a filled thermal system not needing electrical power, it is still indicating after the engine and therefore coolant circulation is shut OFF.

 [This info is also found on Service Notes Page.]

 Bourdon Tube: From a popular reference site ( https://en.wikipedia.org/wiki/Pressure_measurement#Bourdon) : The Bourdon pressure gauge uses the principle that a flattened tube tends to straighten or regain its circular form in cross-section when pressurized.
 Although this change in cross-section may be hardly noticeable, and thus involving moderate stresses within the elastic range of easily workable materials, the strain of the material of the tube is magnified by forming the tube into a C shape or even a helix, such that the entire tube tends to straighten out or uncoil, elastically, as it is pressurized.